Keeping cool in Pitta season

 • Keeping the mind calm

-While it's tempting to have iced drinks and iced lollies, Ayurveda suggests we avoid these as they reduce our digestive power and the movements of fluids in our body, leading to an accumulation of Ama (toxins).
-Room temperature drinks are better absorbed by the body so you feel hydrated quicker.
+While it's tempting to have iced drinks and iced lollies, Ayurveda explains that they reduce our digestive power and the movements of fluids in our body, leading to an accumulation of Ama (toxins).
+Room temperature drinks are better absorbed by the body leading to quicker hydration.

-Stimulants such as caffeine and fermented drinks such as alcohol and Kombucha can increase Pitta qualities and should be avoided.
+Stimulants such as caffeine and fermented drinks like alcohol and Kombucha can increase heat and lead to further dehydration.
+And it goes without saying, excessive salt can also worsen dehydration.

-Sour foods such as citrus fruits, vinegar, and fermented foods provoke Pitta and should be avoided or consumed in small amounts only.
-Foods that are excessively salty also aggravate Pitta so should be minimised.
+Sour foods such as citrus fruits, vinegar, and pickled foods provoke Pitta so it’s an idea to take these in small amounts only.

-Instead, favour fruits that are sweet, juicy and ripe.
-Choose vegetables that are cooling (courgettes, sweet potatoes, asparagus) but also bitter, to support the liver (rocket, kale).
-Season your food with cooling herbs.
-These are herbs that have a sweet, bitter or astringent taste like coriander, fennel and cardamom.
+Instead, choose fruits that are sweet, juicy and ripe and vegetables that are cooling (courgettes, sweet potatoes, asparagus) but also bitter, to support the liver (rocket, kale).
+Seasoning our food with cooling herbs (those with sweet, bitter or astringent tastes) like coriander, fennel and cardamom will support our digestion.

-Although Ayurveda generally recommends to eat cooked meals as they are easier to digest and absorb, Summer months are an exception as the digestive fire is high.
+Although Ayurveda generally recommends to eat cooked meals as they are easier to digest and absorb, Summer months are an exception if our digestion is strong.
 So, fresh salads with cooling vegetables like cucumber are a great option.

 Lifestyle and stress:

-Waking up earlier when the temperature is cooler, is beneficial.
-We want to stay out of the sun during the hours of 10:00am and 2:00pm when the sun is strongest.
+Adjusting our daily routine so that we can get the most out of this season is key.
+Waking up earlier when the temperature is cooler gives us time to get some work done before the midday sun arrives.
+In Ayurveda, it is recommended that we stay out of the sun during the hours of 10:00am and 2:00pm when the sun is strongest.
+This is because we can easily feel depleted.

-In the peak of the heat, exercise should be avoided to prevent exhaustion.
-However, if you do want to stay active, choose a cooler time of the day and try some cooling yoga postures such as the moon salutation or Viparita Karani (lie down with your legs facing up against the wall).
-Twisted yoga poses are good for removing any stagnation in the liver (the main organ of Pitta).
+Similarly, try to arrange any exercises/workouts outside of this midday time to prevent exhaustion.
+Some ideas for cooling practices include yoga postures such as the moon salutation or Viparita Karani (lie down with your legs facing up against the wall).
+Twisted yoga poses are good for removing any stagnation and heat in the liver (the main organ of Pitta).

 In today’s world, over-working is seen as something of a badge of honour and Summer time brings a busy social calendar too.
 But over-working can deplete us of vital energy.
 From a biological perspective, it raises our stress hormones (adrenalin and cortisol).
 While this is fine for short periods of time, if over-working becomes a habitual pattern, it will start to take a toll on the body and mind.
-Sustained raised cortisol will impact your immune system, your digestive system and even your menstrual cycle among other things.
-The Ayurvedic perspective is that over-exertion whether this is physical or mental, particularly with people with high Pitta tendencies or in Pitta season, burns up our energy reserve and leaves us vulnerable to inflammation – a pretty similar view.
+Sustained raised cortisol impacts our immune system, digestive system and even our menstrual cycle among other things.
+The Ayurvedic perspective is that over-exertion whether this is physical or mental, particularly with people with high Pitta tendencies or in Pitta season, burns up our energy reserve and leaves us vulnerable to inflammation – a similar view.

 Actionable tips: